 Systematic reviews have strengths and weaknesses in the presentation of ADRs.
 When compared to Twitter, they have the advantage of including studies that have a control group.
 However, many of the adverse events listed in the treatment arm have similar frequencies in the control or placebo arm.
 Computation of an odds ratio for the ADRs could solve the difficulty in determining differences, but this is typically not feasible as most studies are only powered to detect differences in the primary outcome.
 For this study, we used the raw data in the treatment group, as this is more easily comparable to the data collected from social media.
 Some systematic reviews simply listed adverse effects that occurred in the included studies with no frequencies or gave frequencies for selected adverse effects only.
 The majority of systematic reviews were focused on clinical effectiveness.
 Outcomes in systematic reviews should be pre-specified at the protocol stage as which time the adverse effects may be unknown.
 These factors may explain some of the poor reporting of the ADR outcomes and may give an impression that there are no significant differences in adverse events.
 The various indications and range of study designs included in the systematic reviews meant that a plot of relative AE frequencies from the systematic reviews would be likely to produce a massive scatter because they were all so different.
 This confounds our subsequent comparison with other sources.
 We were therefore unable to produce a single consistent estimate from all the relevant systematic reviews that could be used to compare against Twitter or the DIDs, of FAERS data.
 Hence, we produced a rank order from only a small proportion of the systematic reviews available.

 A strength of our study is that we identified ADRs that may not be known, were not reported to the FDA, or were not well described elsewhere.
 For example, UMLS concepts in tweets that were not mentioned in the DIDs were “sleep” and “nervous”.
-“Sleep” tweets included “day one on the new humira and I sleep the entire morning away,” and “this humira keeps me either awake or it only lets me sleep for two hours.”
-Twitter users appeared to associate lack of sleep to the drug, while the majority of tweets containing the ADR “nervousness/anxiety” referred not to how the drug made them feel, but to the anxiety that the act of self-injecting caused.
+“Sleep” tweets included both ends of the spectrum, such as “day one on the new humira and I sleep the entire morning away,” and “this humira keeps me either awake or it only lets me sleep for two hours.”
+In general, however, Twitter users appeared to associate lack of sleep to the drug, while the majority of tweets containing the ADR “nervousness/anxiety” referred not to how the drug made them feel, but to the anxiety that the act of self-injecting caused.
 For example, “still get nervous when injecting sometimes,” or “always get nervous giving myself a humira shot.”
 These tweets occur at a different frequency than ADRs reported to the FDA, presumably because they are not directly a cause of the drug, but are related to patient feelings about the drug.
-These two examples support our hypothesis that ADRs and patient perspectives that are known and unknown are available in social media.
+These two examples support our hypothesis that ADRs and patient perspectives (known or unknown) are available in social media.
 The unknown concepts here may reflect a true ADR, or may reflect the subjective perceptions or sentiments associated with the drug, but in either case require further study.